Magayaga/quettamath/README.md

 # Quettamath

-`Quettamath` is a library for the C programming language that mathematics like constants, operations, functions, expressions, and part of the science!
+`Quettamath` is a library for the **C** and **Standard ML** programming languages that mathematics like constants, operations, functions, expressions, and part of the science!
 It was available for Linux 🐧, macOS 🍎, and Windows Subsystem for Linux 🪟 operating systems!

 ## Copyright